Greetings, faithful friends of history and of this blog that likes to reveal the ancient secrets and brilliance of the past!

 Sandby and Klinta, Öland, Sweden

 An interesting shield handle terminal with a length of 3.5 cm was found in the 19th century near the village of Sandby on Öland (Digital Museum 2020).
 In 1885 it was purchased by the Kalmar Museum, in whose possession it is now (cat. no. KLM 174).
 The handle is made of copper alloy, but it appears that a contrasting metal has been applied to it.
-On Öland we find one more probable shield fragment – a copper alloy fitting that apparently came from a shield was found in the spectacular cremation double grave from Klinta (Beskow Sjöberg 1987: 104; Thunmark-Nylén 2006: 319).
+On Öland we find one more probable shield fragment – three iron clamps from the edge of the shield 2.2 cm high, 2 cm long, and 1 cm thick were found in the spectacular cremation double grave from Klinta (Beskow Sjöberg 1987: 104; Thunmark-Nylén 2006: 319).

 Metal handle terminal from Sandby on Öland.
 Digital Museum 2020.